Scientists Receive A Huge Shock When They Discover That A Mummified Egyptian ‘Hawk’ Is Really A Stillborn Baby

-What archaeologists and scientists thought at first was a mummified Egyptian bird has actually turned out to be the mummified remains of a 2,100-year-old stillborn human baby, something only recently brought to light after High-resolution micro-CT scanning was conducted on the mummy.
+What archaeologists and scientists thought at first was a mummified Egyptian bird has actually turned out to be the mummified remains of a 2,100-year-old stillborn human baby, something only recently brought to light after high-resolution micro-CT scanning was conducted on the mummy.

-The mummy had been found with a label affixed to it that read “A mummified hawk with linen and cartonnage, Ptolemaic period (323 BC – 30 BC),” giving scientists the shock of their lives when they discovered the truth inside, as Popular Mechanics report.
+The mummy had been found with a label affixed to it that read “A mummified hawk with linen and cartonnage, Ptolemaic period (323 BC – 30 BC),” giving scientists the shock of their lives when they discovered the truth inside, as Popular Mechanics reported.

 In fact, the stillborn baby may never have been detected if Western University researchers hadn’t started scanning Ta-Kush, a 2,300-year-old mummy from the Maidstone Museum.